 Please note that due to the nature of the weather and conditions beyond our control, the Ship's schedule is subject to change without notice.

-Did you know: That today's Kalmar Nyckel sails about 3,000 nautical miles a year?
+Did you know: That today's Kalmar Nyckel is a re-creation of a three-masted, square-rigged, gun-armed merchant ship?